ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 requirements and that they could be used for both design and review of the candidate YANG module(s).

 * Architecture requirements:
-: We added architectural non-functional requirements as well, as operators were mentioning performance, scale and network discovery.
+: Architectural (non-functional) requirements are captured as well, as operators identified performance needs, large scale support,  and network discovery.
 These are not requirements for the YANG Module, but are requirements either for API itself or for the controllers/orchestrators that provide the SIMAP API.
 Although, they may be common sense requirements not specific to SAIN API, we decided to list them here as well.